run-x/opta-docs/content/en/docs/Tutorials/observability.md

   Configuring observability tool for your applications
 ---

-Current Opta's observability tool of choice is Datadog.
+Opta's current observability tool of choice is Datadog.
 We will be adding support for more tools in near future.
 Reach out to us at support@runx.dev if you have a preference for which tool you would like to see here.

 ## Datadog
 Opta makes it very easy to setup Datadog monitoring and logging for your applications.
 All you have to do is provide your Datadog api key during creation of the [environment](/docs/reference/environment_config).